dustinhaning/ArtistConsolidator/README.md

     update_track_artists: true
 ```
 This is beta software and I haven't been able to test every scenario and I don't know how it will interact with other plugins, so proceed with caution.

+Also, this won't 'fix' albums that have already been imported, rather it will just end up creating duplicate albums under the artist name that you specify.
+You can either delete the duplicate artist folders after the import is done, or remove those albums from your beets database and library, and import them again from scratch.